benjaminmesser/Group-12-Project/README.md

 A very simple text-based version of BadMario can also be run.

 # Getting Started
 Download all .java files present in the master branch of our repository, extract them from the zip file downloaded.
 Put junit-4.12.jar and hamcrest-core-1.3.jar in this folder.
 Finally, compile and run BadMario.java from command line to run the the game.
+To play the text-based version of the game, compile and run RunGame.java from command line.

 The command line argument below must be used to compile the classes in the repository.